syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/bind-native-events.md

 # Bind the native events in Blazor Gantt Chart Component

-Include the native events and attributes in the Blazor Gantt chart.
+Add the native events in the Blazor Gantt chart and the customize the action.
+Learn more about Blazor event handling [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-6.0).

 In the following example, the KeyDown and KeyUp method is called every time any key is down and up, and the action is customized using the following keys.